novacode-nl/odoo-formio/formio_mail/README.md

 The extension computes the value of the specified form components after submission and if the value of a components holds a valid mail address it tries to send a PDF report.

-Form components need to be specified by it's key:

-``
-"label": "Text Field", "spellcheck": true, "tableView": true, "calculateServer": false, "key": "textField2", "type": "textfield", "input": true}, ``

-The key of the Text Field component above is: ``textField2``.
-So, if wanted to use this component you had to enter the key ``textField2`` into the form field.
-It's also possible adding multiple components to the form field, but keep in mind, that these needs to be comma-separated.

-Datagrid components are only supported with the depth of one.
-You have to specify this component as follow:

-``
-dataGrid->textField1
-``

-The first value is the key of the datagrid where as the second value the key of the inner component of the datagrid is.

 ## Supported Fields